markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 resulting list is still a `list<Person>`, but it might have fewer elements than the original, because those where the expression is false are not included.
 In our example, only the last element in the list, Jim Joyner, is younger than 35.
-We can test this by using the `head` function on the two lists: `head(n)` returns the first `n` elements from a list; since only the last one is filtered out, the first four elements in both lists are the same.
+The two last asserts in this the tests illustrate this.

  **Checking**: Lets say we want to buy a train group ticket for the